How do I boost pressure in a reverse osmosis system?

 Permeate pumps use the energy of drain water flow from reverse osmosis system as leverage to push the purified water into the holding tank.
 Aquatec, the manufacturer of ERP-1000 permeate pump states that these pumps dramatically improve the efficiency of reverse osmosis water (RO) production, reducing wastewater by up to 80%.
 Permeate pumps can easily be retrofitted to upgrade existing RO systems.

-An electric booster pump such as Aquatec CDP-6800 can very efficienty boost the line pressure up to 80 PSI.
+An electric booster pump kit such as FC-1400 can very efficienty boost the line pressure up to 80 PSI.
 This simple low-cost setup is the most commonly used design in residential reverse osmosis industry.
 A differential pressure controlled automatic shut off device (ASO valve) and a high-pressure switch controlls the pump and water flow into the membrane.
 When the tank pressure gets up to 60% of the incoming pressure the valve internally closes off the inlet.
 This will build up pressure on the high-pressure switch.